-Academy player Charlotte Fleming was ‘honoured’ to make her Chelsea Women debut in our 2-1 win against Lewes in the Continental Tyres Cup.
+Academy player Charlotte Fleming was ‘honoured’ to make her first full Chelsea Women debut in our 2-1 win in the Continental Tyres Cup against Lewes on Saturday.

 ‘I look up to everyone,’ she said.

 ‘There are some big characters, but the likes of Millie Bright, Carly Telford and Ramona Bachmann, they have all got a lot of experience under their belt – I have got to be a sponge and absorb everything to be the best player and person I can be.'

 Starting against Championship side Lewes was the first step in Fleming’s promising senior career, and she attempted to explain the differences between academy and elite football.

 ‘It’s another level, you can’t describe it unless you’re playing in the game.
 It’s so different, it’s tougher and a lot more challenging, but I enjoyed it and I want to stay at this level now.